 Just like everybody has their own particular skillset, podcast audio editing is ours.
 Imagine telling your mechanic “I just watched a 20 minute video on rebuilding an engine, so I’m going to tackle this myself.”

 The reality is that nearly every time we hear “I’m going to handle the editing on my own” the results are not good.
 Inconsistent volume levels, distortion, noise, pieces of words missing, long silences, too loud or not loud enough, and the list goes on…

 All these things can reflect poorly on your podcast and help to ensure that listeners never return.
+And you likely wouldn’t even be aware of it!
 Having a professional team on your side will help to ensure your podcast sounds perfect.

 Doing It Yourself Is Not Cheaper